TiNredmc/KouchPad/README.md

 -some of wires (4 of them, VCC GND DATA CLOCK)

--USB CABLE for device projramming / using.
+-USB CABLE for device programming / using the HID.

--Yourself
+-Yourself and tools

 ```